TheExploration/team3/README.md

 5. To push your updated version to the Github, run `git add .`, then `git commit -m update`, follow the instructions it gives you, then run `git push -u` and it should ask you to sign in to github, then the code will be uploaded online for everyone.

 ##### IF ANYONE RUNS INTO CONFLICTS WITH MERGING:
-To reset your local files to match the online Github project, run `git fetch` then
+To reset your local files to match the online Github project, delete your project folder and run `git clone https://github.com/TheExploration/team3.git`

-`git reset --hard`
-then
-`git clean -x -d -f`
+to generate a new project folder.